Chicago Closing Cost Calculator: Estimate What You May Net

 What percentage does a realtor take in Illinois?

-Traditional realtor commissions in Illinois typically range from 5-6% total, split between listing and buyer agents (2.5-3% each).
-However, commissions are always negotiable, and flat-fee alternatives charge fixed amounts (like $1,995) regardless of sale price.
+Traditional realtor commissions in Illinois commonly range from 5-6% total, which may be split between listing and buyer agents (commonly 2.5-3% each).
+However, commissions are always negotiable, are not set by law, and vary by brokerage.
+Flat-fee alternatives charge fixed amounts (like $1,995) regardless of sale price.
+The 2024 NAR settlement confirmed that commissions have always been and remain negotiable.

-Net proceeds = Sale price - Commission - Closing costs - Repairs/credits - Mortgage payoff.
-For a quick estimate, subtract 7-8% from your sale price for a traditional sale (5% commission + 2% costs) or 4-5% for a flat-fee sale (flat fee + buyer agent + 2% costs).
+Estimated net proceeds = Sale price - Commission - Closing costs - Repairs/credits - Mortgage payoff.
+For a rough estimate, subtract approximately 7-8% from your sale price for a traditional sale (example 5-6% commission + approximately 2% costs) or approximately 4-5% for a flat-fee sale (flat fee + example buyer agent + approximately 2% costs).
+These are general estimates only.

 Should I make repairs before selling?

 It depends on your home’s condition and market.
-Essential repairs (safety issues, broken systems) should be addressed.
-Cosmetic updates depend on ROI—fresh paint often pays off, while major renovations rarely return full cost.
-Consult with your agent about which improvements make sense for your specific property.
+Essential repairs (safety issues, broken systems) should generally be addressed.
+Cosmetic updates depend on potential ROI: fresh paint often helps, while major renovations rarely return full cost.
+Consult with your agent about which improvements may make sense for your specific property.

 How accurate are online home value estimates?

 Online estimates (Zillow Zestimate, Redfin Estimate, etc.) provide rough ballpark figures but can be off by 5-15% or more.
 They’re useful for initial planning but shouldn’t be relied upon for pricing decisions.
-A comparative market analysis using recent local sales provides more accurate valuation.
+A comparative market analysis using recent local sales provides a more informed valuation.

-Ready to see what you’d net from selling your Chicago home?
+Want to estimate what you might net from selling your Chicago home?
 Our calculator factors in:

 • Your estimated sale price